-Firstly please allow me to introduce myself.
-I’m Terry Taylor, a second dan Shotokan karate instructor based in the Medway Towns in Kent.
-My speciality has been coaching and developing martial arts specifically for people with disabilities.
-And here’s the journey through it so far.
+Please allow me to introduce myself first.
+I’m Terry Taylor, a Shotokan karate instructor with a second dan based in Kent’s Medway Towns.
+Coaching and developing martial arts specifically for people with disabilities has been my specialty.
+And here’s where we’ve gotten so far.

 In 1999 I attained Nidan.